IamSnowLeopard/mitmern.github.io/MovingEyes/README.md

 #  mitmern.github.io/MovingEyes

 ## Project Name:
-Fly Catcher completed by Rahmat Muhammad
+Fly Catcher (for desktop and tablet only) completed by Rahmat Muhammad

 ## Description:
 This is a fun, interactive web application that generates flies as objects on click events and launches them in random directions within a container.
 A pair of eyes follow your cursor movement as you "chase" each fly.
 Clicking on a fly makes it disappear from the screen.